Best Possible Time and Day to Send Your Resume in 2023

 • So, what does that mean?

 As it turns out, there are right and wrong answers to these questions.
-Research has shown that there is value in submitting your resume on certain days of the week and at certain times of the day.
-Remember, the goal is to submit your resume on the right day and time to maximize its chances of getting noticed and considered by decision-makers.
-With that in mind, let’s examine the options to give you a better idea of the best time to apply for jobs.
+Research has shown that there is value in submitting your resume on certain days of the week, at certain times of the day, and even during particular times of the year.

 Most experts seem to agree that the best days of the week to submit your resume are Tuesday, Wednesday, and Thursday.
-The question is: why?
+The question is: why are these the best times to apply for jobs?

 By sending your email on these days, you can avoid being part of the pile of emails that have amassed over the weekend.
 In addition, you can avoid that Friday rush many hiring managers face as they try to clear their desks before the weekend.
 Even though most companies are using an ATS to organize resume submissions, the person in charge of hiring may get an email when a new resume is submitted.